HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ### Quarterly Retrospective

-The Project Leads MUST schedule and faciliate a Retrospective meeting with the DCP Community to share learnings and identify opportunities to improve the Roadmap and Planning process.
+The Project Leads MUST schedule and faciliate a Retrospective meeting with the DCP Community to share learnings and identify opportunities to improve the Product Roadmap and Planning process.

 ### Acceptance Criteria